 5. Divide into the muffin tins and bake at 350 for 25 minutes or until the muffins are golden and spring back when touched.
 Remove from pan and cool on a cooling rack.
 Stir in an air tight container in the refrigerator for up to 5 days or freeze up to 6 months.

-Makes 60 mini muffins, 2 muffins per serving for 3 points+
+Makes 60 mini muffins, 2 muffins per serving for 4 Smartpoints or 3 points+

 Nutritional information for 2 mini muffins calculated at caloriecount.com